ychoi04/mica-gd405/lectures/w8-object-glyph.md

 A class is a blueprint, so you want to decide what data *each* glyph should contain.
 We can create different glyphs from the same class by changing what data is stored in each.
 To set the type in a basic way, we will at least need to know which character we want to set, the position of the character, etc.

+Once we set each glyph not as a simple character, but as an object with more data stored within, we will be able to control them in many different ways.

 ```js
 function Glyph(gly) {
 	this.gly = gly;